CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 #### DER.2.1.A14 Escalation Strategy for Security Incidents [IT Leader]

 In addition to the communication and contact strategy (see DER.2.1.A9 * Definition of reporting procedures for security incidents *), an escalation strategy SHOULD be formulated.
 This SHOULD be reconciled between those responsible for troubleshooting and troubleshooting and information security management.
-The escalation strategy SHOULD include clear instructions on who, by what means, in what kind of identifiable or suspected security breaches, in what period of time to be involved.
+The escalation strategy SHOULD include clear instructions as to who, by what means, in what kind of identifiable or suspected security breaches, in which period of time to be involved.
 It should be regulated to which measures an escalation leads and which activities should be triggered.

 For the specified escalation strategy, suitable tools SHOULD be selected.
 These SHOULD also be suitable for confidential information.
 It should be ensured that the tools are also available during a security incident or emergency.